mrhoads/IPD2024/labguide/module1_vision.md

 ### **Module 1.1 - Computer Vision examples with Python**

-From inside VSCode, open up the ComputerVision.ipynb and follow along with the notebook.
+From inside VSCode, open up the ComputerVision.ipynb Jupyter notebook and follow along with the notebook.

 !IMAGE[Click notebook](./img/clickcode.png)

 ### **Module 1.2 - Object counting**

-For this exercise, open up the countingWithDifferentClassesAndVideos.ipynb and follow the prompts.
+For this exercise, open up the countingWithDifferentClassesAndVideos.ipynb Jupyter notebook and follow the prompts.

 ### **Module 1.3 - Real time camera feeds**

-For this exercise, open up the tbd.ipynb and follow the prompts.
+For this exercise, open up the Cameras.ipynb Jupyter notebook and follow the prompts.